haganjam/Polyploidy_establishment/README.md

 + "Project_documentation.Rmd"

-To reproduce Fig. 1b, run the script called:
+To reproduce Fig. 2a, run the script called:

 + "TREE_proposal_simulations_fig_1b.R"

-This script runs a simulation varying the probability of outcrossing, plots and exports the plot.
+This script runs a simulation varying the probability of outcrossing, plots and exports the plot as a .png file and as an .RData file.

-To reproduce Fig. 1c, you will need two scripts:
+To reproduce Fig. 2b, you will need two scripts:

 + "TREE_proposal_simulations_fig_1c.R"
 + "TREE_proposal_plot_fig_1c.R"

 This code, however, will take a long time to run on a regular desktop computer.
 The simulations were run on the Albiorix computer cluster using 10 cores (http://mtop.github.io/albiorix/site/manual.html).

-Then, the second script takes the output of this model and plots it.
+Then, the second script takes the output of this model and plots it as a .png file and as an .RData file.

+Once these scripts have been run, the following script merges the two figures and outputs the complete Fig. 2 as a .png file:

++ TREE_proposal_comb_fig_2ab.R

 *Trait-ploidy correlations*